 Marc Green, an expert in vision and perception, explains that “people typically focus attention in the same direction as the eyes point.
 This means that warnings not located close to the line of sight will not be readily seen.”
 Always place safety signs so that they will be readily seen from the normal point of approach.

 At the same time, it is important to avoid creating visual clutter by placing too many safety signs in the same area or posting signs too frequently.
 When an environment has too many signs, people are more likely to skip over one of them.
 The sign loses its visual weight and will not draw people’s attention away from their primary focus.
-Green refers to this as “Inattentional Blindness.”
-In and of itself, it is not a bad thing.
-“Inattentional Blindness” enables us to focus on our daily tasks without becoming overwhelmed by our environment.
+Green refers to this as “Inattentional Blindness,” meaning it enables us to focus on our daily tasks without becoming overwhelmed by our environment.
 It is the safety sign’s job to interrupt that focus and draw attention to important information.

 Once a sign is seen, it must be read.
 People are less likely to take the effort to read something when it is difficult to do so.
 A small warning sign with an even smaller font may be ignored, or in some cases, people may enter the hazardous area just so that they can read the sign.
 To reach the broadest audience possible, the safety sign must be tailored for its environment and the people who may encounter it.
 The sign’s size, font size, graphics, and color can help people quickly read information and avoid hazardous behavior.
 The sign must be large enough that it can be seen and read before the person enters the hazard zone.

 The above size viewing chart is based on the ANSI Z535-2007 standard.
 Using these recommendations will help to ensure that your signs will be seen and read by everybody, including the increasing number of baby boomers in the workforce.
-Create attention-grabbing signs using larger fonts with the DuraLabel 9000 by Graphic Products, making it easy for older eyes to read the most important information.
+Create attention-grabbing signs using larger fonts, making it easy for older eyes to read the most important information with the DuraLabel 9000 by Graphic Products.

 Creating a sign that can be widely understood is no simple task.
 A sign’s text, image, and color should work together to create the most concise and clear message possible, making the hazard and consequences absolutely clear.
 A sign that states, “Danger: Keep Clear!
 Rollers will crush and cause serious injury or death” will not provide a complete picture that can be understood by every viewer.
 What gets crushed?
 How does it get crushed?
 By adding a supporting image, this message can be made much clearer without adding additional text.

-To be effective, signs must be designed to communicate with their intended audience.
+To be effective, signs must be designed to resonate with their intended audience.
 What may work for one group, may not work for another.
-This is why it is important to keep graphics simple to make the hazard very clear, use concise text, and remember to use appropriate colors.
-Each DuraLabel Printer by Graphic Products includes a library of over 1,800 safety symbols to help you create signs for many hazardous situations with DuraLabel industrial label and sign printers by Graphic Products.
+This is why it is important to keep graphics simple to make the hazard clear, use concise text, and remember to use appropriate colors.
+You have the power to create signs for many hazardous situations with DuraLabel industrial label and sign printers by Graphic Products.
 There are endless opportunities to apply safety signage that can offer some surprising and even hidden benefits.